-For at least the last 40 years and despite all of the well-intentioned efforts, the aggregate number of women receiving bachelor degrees in engineering in the US has remained stuck at approximately 20% (Beddoes & Borrego, 2011).
-The available research has primarily used a limited rationale and inadequate theories, and included only a few types of participants' roles in only a few types of settings (Beddoes & Borrego, 2011; Pawley et al., 2016).
-Such research has been characterized as lacking diversity, e.g., ignoring intersectionality theory, overwhelmingly quantitative, homogeneous and standardized.
-Although the educational institutions in which women are seeking inclusion are themselves gendered, raced and classed, the aforementioned research has had little impact on implementing change within those same institutions (Riley et al., 2014; Tonso, 2007).
-It may also have created a negative discourse regarding engineering education and thereby actually deterred women from viewing engineering as a viable educational and career option.
+For at least the last 40 years and despite all the well-intentioned efforts, the aggregate number of women receiving bachelor's degrees in engineering in the US has remained stuck at approximately 20% (Beddoes and Borrego, 2011).
+Sadly, the research that has been done seeking to foster women's increasing participation has used limited rationales, e.g., the pipeline theoretical framework and inadequate theories, including only a few types of participants' roles in only a few types of settings (Beddoes and Borrego, 2011).
+Such research has been characterized as lacking diversity, e.g., ignoring intersectionality theory, overwhelmingly quantitative, homogeneous, and standardized (Riley et al, 2015).
+Although it has established that the educational institutions in which women are seeking inclusion are themselves gendered, raced, and classed, the aforementioned research has had little impact on implementing change within those same institutions.
+Indeed, it may have created a negative discourse regarding engineering education, often associated with deficit thinking (Valencia, 1997); and thereby actually deterred women from viewing engineering as a viable educational and career option.

-Our research is distinctive in focus and in methodology.
-Our focus is undergraduate women who are thriving in engineering student project teams and our methodology attends to small numbers in order to learn from small numbers (Riley et al., 2014; Pawley, 2013).
-To achieve the goal of having more women engineers and a more inclusive and welcoming engineering community, we need to learn more about the processes of becoming an engineer (Tonso, 2007; 2014).
-We need to learn more about why, in our case, these women are thriving and how they come to think of themselves as engineers.
-And, we need to learn more about how these women perform their engineering selves, and how others come to identify them as engineers (Tonso, 2006).
+Our research is distinctive in focus and methodology.
+Our focus is undergraduate women who are thriving in engineering student project teams and our methodology attends to small numbers in order to learn from small numbers (Pawley, 2013).
+In order to achieve the goal of more women engineers and to provide a more inclusive and welcoming engineering community, we need to learn more about women's experiences becoming engineers (Tonso, 2007; Tonso, 2014).
+We need to learn more about why, in our case, women are thriving and how they come to think of themselves as engineers.
+And, we need to learn more about how women perform their engineering selves, and how others come to identify them as engineers (Tonso, 2006).
+In this paper, we present the early results of our research.
+Our aims are two-folded: 1) to facilitate our own reflection on what we are learning and hoping to learn, and 2) to share what we are learning with wide-ranging audiences in order to garner critical review.